anytizer/sargam-blog.lmms/README.md

 * I do not have affilitions to the third party links.
 * Everything in this project is an experiment.
 * The included project is at some point, generated randomly, and it should not match to existing melodies.
+* Choice of instrument preset can lead to different experience.